“…and that’s how you properly set up a tent, Valerie.”

 “The Paladin’s Pearl?
 Wasn’t that the 12th company’s ship?”

 “I thought they were goners!”

 The troops soon broke out into an uproar, arguing among themselves about just what the hell was going on.
 That was all drowned out by several thundering bangs rocking against the ship’s deck.

 “ALRIGHT, QUIET DOWN YOU BUNCH OF SPINELESS NITWITS!”

-Everyone on the deck’s heads turned in unison to the crashing sound and thundering roar, which just so happened to be their dear Captain Donovan.
+Everyone on the deck’s heads turned in unison to the crashing sound and deafening roar, which couldn’t have been anyone else but their dear Captain Donovan.

 Standing at just under two meters, his silver chain-mail bulged as it barely contained his muscular arms and legs.
 Wearing thick gauntlets, greaves, and a breastplate of steel, his yellow tabard’s insignia was the same as his troops, but with the added decoration of a golden cross set in the crimson hawk’s chest.

 Streaks of white ran across his short brown hair and well-kempt beard, hiding his broad jaw and stern frown.
 Gazing across at the ship floating next to them, he slung the massive weapon he held across his shoulders to the deck, letting it rest in a single hand.